paulsison/homeinsurance/README.md

 1) Java JDK 9
 2) Apache Web Server which you may have to install and configure with your Eclipse.
 3) Oracle JDBC to access the SQL Database
+4) JUnit4 and Hamcrest, inspite of the Maven/pom.xml entry.
+At the least it will have been downloaded by Maven automatically.

 On the backend, you will need to have an Oracle Database.
 1) There is a database creation script (*.sql) inside the Other_Files folder of this project.